-Sucrose intolerance, also called genetic sucrase-isomaltase deficiency (GSID), is one form of sugar intolerance.
+Sucrose intolerance, also called congenital sucrase-isomaltase deficiency (CSID), is one form of sugar intolerance.
 People with sucrose intolerance have a deficiency in sucrase, the enzyme that breaks sucrose (table sugar) into glucose and fructose.

 |Sugar Found in Food